KalimsCodingWonderland/ByrdGlacierGStatsMCMCAnalysis/README.md

 ## Description
 Bed topography mapping of **Byrd Glacier** using Sequential Gaussian Simulation (SGS) and a Metropolis–Hastings (MCMC) framework, with a focus on how bed uncertainty propagates into mass conservation residuals.

-## Note
-Figures are saved as `.svg` where possible.
-For best quality, download and view locally rather than relying on the GitHub preview.

 ---

 ## Initial Topographies